10 Things You Must Know Before Choosing Your Glaucoma Surgeon [Slideshare]

 6Visit your surgeon’s Web site.
 You can often obtain very useful information from your eye surgeon’s Web site.
 However, keep in mind that the primary goal of most web sites is to market the practice.
 You won’t find anything negative about your doctor there, but it can give you more insight into the surgeon’s background and practice philosophy.

 7Find out what others have experienced.
 Are testimonials from satisfied patients available on your surgeon’s web site or physician-ranking Web sites?
 Can you review testimonials in your surgeon’s office?
 Will your surgeon provide the names and phone numbers of patients who have offered to act as references?
-It shouldn’t be too hard for your surgeon to come up with a list of people willing to discuss their cataract surgery experience with you.
+It shouldn’t be too hard for your surgeon to come up with a list of people willing to discuss their glaucoma surgery experience with you.
 Keep in mind that federal privacy regulations limit the amount of information a surgeon may be able to offer regarding other patients who have had surgery.

 8Find out how many eye surgeries your doctor has performed.
 There is a reason they call it the “practice of medicine.”
 Just like a sports pro, a surgeon’s abilities improve with practice and experience.
 Every surgeon requires a minimum number of “cases” to become proficient.
-For cataract surgery, this number is probably around 500 but to be safe, choose a surgeon who has performed at least a thousand procedures.
+For glaucoma surgery, this number is probably around 500 but to be safe, choose a surgeon who has performed at least a thousand procedures.
 How do you find out the number of eye surgeries your surgeon has performed?
 Just Ask.
 If you are uncomfortable asking this question, then bring to your appointment someone to ask for you.
 This is a very important question.
 These are your eyes.
 You only have two.
 Get over your hesitation.
 Just ask.

 9Meet your Surgeon.
 One of the most important criteria for choosing your surgeon is your ability to trust him or her meet with your surgeon.
 Make sure you feel comfortable with what your surgeon says and with the level of care.
 Trust is an important consideration that cannot be sufficiently developed until you talk with your surgeon face to face.

 10Finally, get a second opinion.
 Most people wouldn’t purchase a car without test driving at least one other car.
-Cataract surgery is a very important decision and getting a second opinion is a smart idea many people are uneasy about getting a second opinion but a second opinion is a common medical practice courage by the best surgeons.
+Glaucoma surgery is a very important decision and getting a second opinion is a smart idea many people are uneasy about getting a second opinion but a second opinion is a common medical practice encouraged by the best surgeons.
 In fact, one quick test of your surgeon’s comfort with his or her own abilities is to let him know that you’ll be getting a second opinion.
 If the surgeon becomes defensive about this, then you’ll know a second opinion was a good idea after all.
 Unless you are completely comfortable with your surgeon, get a second opinion.
 I would, of course, be pleased if you select me as your surgeon and would be happy to offer a second opinion- even if you don’t choose me.

 I hope these advice will be helpful to you as you make this very important decision.